 HCA employs an on-site chef to prepare all snacks and meals, which we include in the price of tuition.
 Our chef has been with HCA for many years and purchases locally sourced ingredients to create meals that are equally nutritious and delicious.
 Another perk of HCA is that we are one of the only private schools to employ an on-site nurse to provide care to our students.

-Learn More About Our Private Kindergarten Program
+Learn More About Our Private Kindergarten Program in Gainesville, VA

 At Haymarket Children’s Academy, we pride ourselves on giving children the skills they need in our ever-changing world.
 Private kindergarten provides enriching education and individualized attention you can’t find at most public schools.
 Everything from our teachers and educational resources to our extracurricular activities and safety measures is set up to help students achieve their true potential.